 There are also smaller, ancillary selling costs you may like to consider, such as:

 • Moving and removalist costs.
-If you’re currently living in the property you’re selling, you’ll need a removalist (or some mates) to help you move house.
+If you’re currently living in the property you’re selling, you’ll need a removalist (or some mates) to help you move to your new home.

 • Professional cleaning.
 We’ve already talked about cleaning your property for inspections and walk-throughs.
 Once you’ve sold the property, you may want to clean it yourself or pay to have it cleaned, so it’s spotless for the new owners.